vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/WS1-DEPNotify-Standard/Readme.md

 ## Customize the DEPNotify Settings

 If you want to brand the DEPNotify splash screen, find a small, square-ish image to use as a company logo.
 Preferably, keep the size less than 200x200 pixels or so.
 On a Mac, use the following command to convert the file into a hexadecimal string.
-Make sure tthe image.png points to your image.
+Make sure the image.png points to your image.
 Copy the (very long) string that is output, you will need it shortly.

 ```shell
 xxd -ps image.png